TeddyDD/godot-ColorPicker/README.md

 #Color Picker

+ > Godot version >= 2.0 have all features of this plugin so its not longer needed.

 Simple plugin for [Godot game engine](http://www.godotengine.org) It makes easy to generate Color class constructors for use in your code.